raphaellith/ResumeCompiler/README.md

 ```

-### Add a toolset section
+### Create a toolset section

-Create a new section by adding an H2 heading.
+Use an H2 heading to create a new section.
 To indicate that this is a toolset section, prefix the heading with an exclamation mark.

 ```aiignore
 ## !Projects
 ```

-For each resume item, create an H3 subheading.
-This is followed by an indented preformatted code block containing two lines of auxiliary information.
-These will appear from left to right in the compiled document.
+Add an H3 subheading for each resume item.
+Use an indented preformatted code block to add 2 lines of auxiliary information.

 ```aiignore
 ### Gitlytics